sohaibfarooqi/tensorflow-for-deep-learning/README.md

 # Tesnorflow for Deep-Learning
-Code example from book: "TensorFlow for Deep Learning - From Linear Regression to Reinforcement Learning" By ""
+Code example from book: _TensorFlow for Deep Learning - From Linear Regression to Reinforcement Learning_